martinsumner/riak_kv/docs/ReplicationGuide.md

 This guide covers the "NextGen" replication solution, and further information on alternatives are linked from the [legacy replication section](#legacy-replication---riak_repl).

-Replication is considered in three parts:
+Replication is considered to have three stages:

+- Seeding; populating data in one cluster from another cluster.
+  - Not covered in this guide.
+  - The recommended approach to seeding using `repl_keys_range` is explained as part of [the AAE Fold API guide](/docs/OtherAPI.md#aae-fold-api).
 - **Real-time replication**; the forwarding of changes between connected clusters as they occur.
 - **Reconciliation**; determining if two clusters have the same data at the same version, and automatically resolving any deltas that exist.

-- **Seeding**; populating data in one cluster from another cluster.
-  - The approach to seeding using `repl_keys_range` is explained as part of [the AAE Fold API guide](/docs/OtherAPI.md#aae-fold-api).
+Real-time replication is asynchronous in Riak, the availability and performance of one cluster should have no impact on the clusters replicating to it.
+With asynchronous replication, under-pinning the system with reconciliation is vital in supporting low intervention operations - where replication failures do not need to prompt operator activity.

+> The speed and efficiency of inter-cluster reconciliation is a key feature of Riak.
+It is normal in production systems to verify clusters are reconciled every few minutes, with the process taking less than 10s even when clusters have more than 10 billion objects.

 The guide is split into the following sections: